-When Jessica came to Ithaca College in 1964, only upper-class men were allowed to deliver newscasts on the school radio station.
+When Jessica enrolled in Ithaca College in 1964, only upper-class men were allowed to deliver newscasts on the school radio station.
 She fought the policy and five months later, she was the first female newscaster at the school.

 Gender-based discrimination wasn’t the only hurdle Jessica faced in her pursuit of a broadcasting career.
 College tuition was very nearly out of reach for Jessica whose widowed mother had two more children to raise and educate.